 A guest post by JessieLeigh from Parenting the Tiniest of Miracles

-Do you have any tips for cooking back on the clutter at Christmastime?
+Do you have any tricks for making charitable giving fun for children?
 Share it in the comments!

 JessieLeigh is the mother of a former 24-week micropreemie and two full-term blessings as well.
 She is a determined advocate for the tiniest of babies, including the unborn, and a firm believer in faith and miracles.
 She shares about raising such a precious, tiny baby over at Parenting the Tiniest of Miracles.